Doctor Football: All-American, NFL, Brain Surgeon. Next Stop: White House?

 Now, as he runs along the river, two separate groups of people see his Seminoles gear and taunt him with "Go Gators!" chants.
 Today's run is a relatively low-key workout.
 On days when he lifts, he performs the explosive movements he learned at FSU and in the NFL, borrowing routines from friends still playing professionally.
 On days when he sprints, he straps on his cleats and heads to a small patch of grass near the hospital and works his way through the route tree, imagining he's back in Pittsburgh or Nashville or Tallahassee.

-Now as he approaches his finish line for the day, near the Museum of Science, he cries out, "Rolle with the interception.
+Now as he approaches his finish line for the day, near the Museum of Science, he cries out: "Rolle with the interception.
 He's at the 20...the 10...the 5...touchdown!"

 On Sunday mornings when he isn't working, Myron still wakes up at 6 a.m.
 He takes a train to a bus to make Morning Star Baptist Church's first service at 8.
 On this Sunday morning, he wears a dark suit with pronounced pinstripes and a pocket square, but no tie.
 Aside from the teenage boy sandwiched between his parents one row in front of him, Myron is the youngest person in the congregation by at least a decade.
 He likes that.
 He's always felt he has an old soul.